-You may know that turmeric is a common spice in many ethnic cuisines (it’s what gives Indian curries their bright, yellow color), but you may not know that this versatile south Asian botanical, Curcuma longa, has been revered for thousands of years for its medicinal properties.
+You may know turmeric as a common spice in many ethnic cuisines (it’s what gives Indian curries their bright yellow color), but you may not know that this versatile south Asian botanical, Curcuma longa, has been revered for thousands of years for its medicinal properties.

 Turmeric: The Golden Yellow Root

 Turmeric comes from the roots of a perennial herbaceous plant related to the ginger family.
 Its beautiful gold-yellow color was first used to dye fabrics and today, while a widely known spice, it is used as a safe coloring for many food and beverages including cheese, popcorn, orange and lemon drinks, cakes, cereals, relishes, pickles, mustard, canned broths, gelatins, and more.
 It’s even added to various cooking oils to increase their shelf life because of turmeric’s antioxidant properties.

 Turmeric has been an integral part of oriental and Ayurvedic (“whole body”) medicine for centuries.
 More than 6,000 studies conducted on turmeric and its active component, curcumin, reveal that it has vast healing properties.
 Check out this list of 7 amazing health benefits of this spice:

 - Anti-inflammatory – Studies have shown that turmeric effectively reduces inflammation better than ibuprofen and aspirin, without adverse health risks.
 Understanding that inflammation is a precursor for most diseases in the body such as cancer, arthritis, and high cholesterol, makes turmeric the natural choice for reducing inflammation.
 Research supports turmeric’s effectiveness at relieving joint pain and inflammation associated with all types of arthritis.
 In fact, those who suffer from Lyme disease (which has symptoms that mimic arthritis) are often prescribed turmeric and golden milk (recipe below) for relief.

 - Anti-Cancer – Curcumin and turmeric have been shown to fight colon cancer, breast cancer, and leukemia.
 There’s no risk of adverse side effects that drugs often pose.